-Teachers who are responsible to instruct in the same grade level and/or subject areas, whether on-site or remotely, will collaborate and coordinate their efforts to increase both the effectiveness and efficiency of instructional planning and the delivery of instruction.
-Progress through the general curriculum will be coordinated by grade level (K-5) or content area (6-12) when multiple teachers are assigned to a grade or course.
+Teachers who are responsible to instruct in the same grade level and/or subject areas are encouraged to collaborate and coordinate their efforts in order to make the workload more manageable, efficient and effective.
+To that end, progress through the general curriculum are coordinated by grade level (K-5) or content area (6-12) when multiple teachers are assigned to a grade or course.
 Remediation, reinforcement or enrichment activities should be coordinated and shared by teachers responsible for the same instructional content.

 Student engagement is key to the success of any student, and is required on each school day including those when a student is participating from home or working independently.
-Consistent attendance procedures will be used across the District, and attendance will be taken each day including Fridays even when a hybrid model of education is in effect.
+Consistent attendance procedures will be used across the District.